 Building on Szwarcberg (2013, p.
 33), we posit that having the capacity to buy votes is a necessary but insufficient condition to explain the use of clientelism.
 Thus, while incumbents might have more available resources, they will not necessarily engage more aggressively in vote buying.
 Taking this important insight as a starting point, we consider an additional conditional effect under which clientelist political parties spend more on vote buying.
-In particular, we argue that incumbents not only need to have the capacity to deliver—as traditional accounts of vote buying assert—but also have a history of large prior investments; the larger prior spending levels are, the larger the spendings will be.
-The argument does not rely on some deterministic treat of the incumbent but about the need to compensate for prior losses or “sunk costs.”
+In particular, we argue that incumbents not only need to have the capacity to deliver—as traditional accounts of vote buying assert—but also must have a history of large prior investments; the larger prior spending levels are, the larger the spendings will be.
+The argument does not rely on some deterministic treat of the incumbent but on the need to compensate for prior losses or “sunk costs.”

 Incumbents are usually portrayed as if they were always in the domain of gains, as the “incumbency advantage” concept implies.
 However, we tend to disagree with this view.
-First, the material, coordination, and political costs of maintaining a large-scale vote-buying operation is very high (Scott 1969; Auyero 2000; Kitschelt and Wilkinson 2009; Szwarcberg 2013).
-Party machines not only need to have the capacity to grant public jobs to their clients (Calvo and M. V. Murillo 2004; Oliveros 2021), but also to organize rallies (Szwarcberg 2012), deliver benefits (Brusco, Nazareno, and Stokes 2004), “acarrear” (Hilgers 2011, p.
-577) and monitor clients at the best of the machine’s abilities (Stokes 2005, p.
+First, the material, coordination, and political costs of maintaining a large-scale vote-buying operation are very high (Scott 1969; Auyero 2000; Kitschelt and Wilkinson 2009; Szwarcberg 2013).
+Party machines must have the capacity to not only grant public jobs to their clients (Calvo and M. V. Murillo 2004; Oliveros 2021), but also to organize rallies (Szwarcberg 2012), deliver benefits (Brusco, Nazareno, and Stokes 2004), “acarrear” (Hilgers 2011, p.
+577), and monitor clients to the best of the machine’s abilities (Stokes 2005, p.
 317).
 Second, incumbents face a number of uncertainties.
-Party machines cannot effectively monitor their clients (Hicken 2011), nor their own brokers (Kitschelt and Wilkinson 2009, p.
-9), and also struggle obtaining resources to be delivered in a clientelist manner (Auyero 2000; Zarazaga 2014).
-If vote buying is expensive and uncertain, What motivates clientelist political parties to buy such massive numbers of votes, as the Nicaraguan example above suggested?
+Party machines cannot effectively monitor their clients (Hicken 2011) or their own brokers (Kitschelt and Wilkinson 2009, p.
+9), and they also struggle obtaining resources to be delivered in a clientelist manner (Auyero 2000; Zarazaga 2014).
+If vote buying is expensive and uncertain, what motivates clientelist political parties to buy such massive numbers of votes, as the Nicaraguan example above suggested?
 In this context of uncertainty and risk, we argue that clientelist political parties will “gamble” more money and resources to compensate for prior losses.
 For every additional unit incumbents spend on vote buying, they will feel the need to spend even more to “break even” to try to compensate for prior losses or clientelist investments.

 In sum, the way in which the literature assesses the role of political contestation and sunk costs on vote buying leaves many unaddressed gaps.
 First, part of the literature seems to suggest that clientelist political parties waste valuable resources when buying votes in uncontested elections.
-Second, part of the literature explains higher levels of clientelist spending by focusing only on current available resources while overlooking the role of prior losses or investments on vote buying (i.e., sunk costs).
+Second, part of the literature explains higher levels of clientelist spending by focusing only on currently available resources while overlooking the role of prior losses or investments in vote buying (i.e., sunk costs).
 We interpret this apparent “misbehavior” (Thaler 2015) as an analytical problem, particularly, a misunderstanding of how political parties make decisions under risk.
 To bridge these gaps, the next section introduces prospect theory (Kahneman and Tversky 1979) to the study of vote buying.
-Importantly, next section sheds light on why parties buy votes when they are winning the election and why sunk costs might explain massive spendings on vote buying.
+Importantly, the next section sheds light on why parties buy votes when they are winning an election and why sunk costs might explain massive spendings on vote buying.

 III.
 Prospect Theory and Its Implications for Clientelism: When Losses Loom Larger than Gains